 The Medellin Guru visa service partnership was launched in March 2019.
-And in 28 months, 411 visas have been successfully received by clients:
+And in 30 months, 454 visas visas have been successfully received by clients:

 Also, our visa service renewed 55 American passports in Bogotá using our passport renewal service and provided visa stamping service to 10 clients (getting the visa in a customer’s passport who applied for a visa himself before the pandemic).
 In addition, 28 clients extended tourist visas using our tourist visa extension service.

 So, in total we had 547 clients of the Medellin Guru visa service in 30 months.